Abertillery Fire Brigade.

 On Monday 14th of January 1907, at an Abertillery District Council meeting held at the Council Offices, Hill Street, Abertillery the Fire Brigade Committee reported that in consideration of the frequent changes of address of the firemen in Abertillery and for the expenditure of re-fixing the fire alarms, the question of making arrangements with a view of obtaining six cottages in Chapel Street should be approached for the use of firemen’s housing and brigade purposes alone.

-The image (right) shows the Abertillery Fire Station on Chapel Street after the renovations, it then had a flat roof.
+The image (left) shows the Abertillery Fire Station on Chapel Street after the renovations, it then had a flat roof.
 To the left of the council offices is the area where the new fire station would later be built.

 The New Fire Station on Castle Street.